 Venues: Greencrest Manor, Laffayette Grand Banquet, The ballrooms at Amway Grand Plaza, Loft 310, CityFlatsHotel in Grand Rapids

-Start a vision board of how you imagine your wedding day will look like like.
+Envision how your wedding day will look like like and create a vision board.
 As a starting point, select 2-3 color palettes and find images that speaks to you.
 Then put together all of your images into a collage either via Pinterest, Layout or use The Knot galleries.
 You can then share your vision board with your friends, family and vendors so that everyone involved in the wedding can have an idea of what you're trying to achieve.
 Lastly, I recommend describing your vision board in 2-3 words so that you stay focused as you're putting together all the details (i.e. avoid buying props just because it's cute and cheap).

 Wedding planning is no small task!
 There is so much that goes into the planning process (from selecting your venue to the color of your groomsmen's tie).
 Here are some of my tips to help with the planning process: